-During our audit, we noted several transactions were recorded but did not have adequate supporting documentation in the Organization's records.
-Likewise, we also noted considerable delay in providing supporting documentation during our audit process.
+During our 2018 audit, we had noted several transactions were recorded but did not have adequate supporting documentation in the Organization's records.
+Likewise, we also had noted considerable delay in providing supporting documentation during our audit process.

-Management should strengthen its existing internal controls over financial reporting by requiring a thorough review of the financial reports to ensure that balances are recorded accurately.
+We had recommended that Management should strengthen its existing internal controls over financial reporting by requiring a thorough review of the financial reports to ensure that balances are recorded accurately.
 This should include the following: